SlabyG/SlabyGYM/README.md

 ![Website](assets/testings/official.PNG)

 ## Introduction
-The Purpose of this README.md file is to provide a good insight with valuble information to you in order to understand how the website was established from the early staged to the end product.
+The Purpose of this README.md file is to provide a good insight with valuble information to the reader in order to understand how the website was established from the early staged to the end product.
 The end product is going to be a Fictional and functional Gym site based on HTML, CSS and Bootstrap filles which will highlight my learnings for the first module of the Course

 Throughout this form i will be covering few important stages and i should do my best to provide as much information for each stage such us UX, Features, Technology Used, Testing, Deployment and Credits.
+An additional Testing file was created where it will illustrate the technicall issues i cam accross and how i resolved them

 ## UX
 In this section we will establish what we are aiming to achive and for whom.